geocaml/ocaml-geojson/CONTRIBUTING.md

 dune runtest
 ```

 If you hit any problems please feel free to open an issue.
+Please also run the formatter on the code too with `dune build @fmt --auto`, you might need to install the correct version of `ocamlformat`.

 ## Git and GitHub workflow